 This planting consists of only six plants.
 In 5 summers it reached 12 feet wide.
 Each year it was more beautiful.
 The plants are spaced about 1-1/2 feet apart and as shown, they lean outward toward the open space.
 The base clump does not grow outward very rapidly and the inside of the clump does not seem to die off as some grass clumps will do.
 The height is about 18 inches.
 Like most ornamental grasses, do not cut off the old growth until the following spring.
 The grass expert at the Minnesota Landscape Arboretum questioned whether Hakonechloa was hardy enough for our area, but it certainly seems to be.
 Young plants should certainly be mulched the first few winters.
 Clumps can be divided in early spring before growth starts.

-In the photos at right we have a progression from bottom to top of early September, early November and early December.
+In the photos above right we have a progression from bottom to top of early September, early November and early December.

 This is the first selection of the Reed Grasses to discuss.
 Unlike those discussed below, this is a warm season grass.
 It starts slowly during the cooler spring months and at 3 to 4 feet of height, it grows about a foot shorter than the others.
 The cool season reed grasses flower in early summer, and while I would not completely agree with the term "Fall Blooming" it is certainly much later in Summer when it blooms.
 Ah those blooms - a feathery light purple tinge that a photo cannot do justice to.
 The plant turns color in autumn with fine seed heads to keep winter interest.
 Grows well in average soils.